openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 https://github.com/fabianvf/ocp-osdk-downstream-automation

-#### Overlay Branch Directory Structures
+#### Downstream Only Directory Structures

-Today, we have the following files in the `ocp-release-operator-sdk` repo.
-This usually doesn't impact the merge but it is a set of files that are NOT upstream.
+Today, we have a set of files scattered through the `ocp-release-operator-sdk` repo which are NOT in the upstream.
+For example, `ci` and `release` directories.
-So we will put these in an overlay branch that can be used to lay down over the mirrored upstream branch to create a downstream release branch.
+Instead of having them in the root of the repo, we will create an `openshift` directory to house all the files not part of the upstream except the `vendor` directory which must be in the root since it contains the Golang dependencies.

-The following is a list of directories and files that will exist in the overlay
+Having them in a separate directory will also make it easier to do the [Overlay Branch](#overlay-branch) alternative if the need arises.

-branch:
+The `openshift` directory will contain the following files and sub-directories:

 * openshift # directory to contain downstream overlay
   * ci